When do I pay?

 You may also pay your battels by cheque, debit card or credit card in the Bursary (OB2).

 If you experience unexpected financial difficulties you should discuss this with the Bursar at the earliest opportunity.
 You may be eligible to apply for university or college hardship funds.

 If you have not applied for a tuition fee loan or maintenance loan or grant for which you are eligible by the start of the academic year you should notify the Bursary.
 You must register with your regional funding agency at the start of each academic year.
-You have up to nine months after the start of the academic year to apply or register or change you application.
+You have up to nine months after the start of the academic year to apply, register or change your application.